uol-library/citation-enhancement/README.md

 We have initially extended this to also work against the VIAF and Scopus APIs and further integrations are possible.

-Further documentation on specific aspects of the process is in the directory Docs/
+Further documentation on specific aspects of the process is in the directory `Docs/` and [in the repository Wiki](https://github.com/uol-library/citation-enhancement/wiki/)

 # Getting Started